Skip to Content

 The trail kicks off from the car park (you can book a space in advance) and follows a fairly bleak trail for a while before opening up and treating you to views of the boardwalk.

-The boardwalk itself can be a challenge, but the reward on a clear day is views out of the surrounding landscape.
+The boardwalk itself can be a challenge, but the reward on a clear day is views out over the surrounding landscape.

 • Difficulty: Moderate